 In most patients, pain associated with the TMJ is a result of displacement of the cartilage disc that causes pressure and stretching of the associated sensory nerves.
 The popping or clicking occurs when the disk snaps into place when the jaw moves.
 In addition, the chewing muscles may spasm, not function efficiently, and cause pain and tenderness.

 Because TMJ symptoms often develop in the head and neck, otolaryngologists are appropriately qualified to diagnose TMJ problems.
-Proper diagnosis of TMJ begins with a detailed history and physical, including careful assessment of the teeth occlusion and function of the jaw joints and muscles.
+For TMJ Pain Treatment Novi patients who want proper diagnosis begin with a detailed history and physical, including careful assessment of the teeth occlusion and function of the jaw joints and muscles.
 An early diagnosis will likely respond to simple, self-remedies:

 In cases of joint injury, apply ice packs soon after the injury to reduce swelling.
 Relaxation techniques and stress reduction, patient education, non-steroidal anti-inflammatory drugs, muscle relaxants or other medications may also offer relief.

 Other treatments for advanced cases may include fabrication of an occlusal splint to prevent wear and tear on the joint, improving the alignment of the upper and lower teeth, and surgery.
-After diagnosis, your otolaryngologist may suggest further consultation with your dentist and oral surgeon to facilitate effective management of TMJ pain.
+After diagnosis, your otolaryngologist may suggest further consultation with your dentist and oral surgeon to facilitate more effective TMJ Pain Treatment in Novi.